-Welcome, we are Pixel with Hat, a small games studio based in Basel, Switzerland.
-We are currently working on our first project, ‘a nifty game’ which is due to be released in Q3 of 2017.
+Welcome, we are Pixel with Hat, a small games studio based in Switzerland.

 Work on 'Nifty' started in Summer of 2012 in the context of a week-long hackathon.
 Even though many aspects of the game changed over the years and none of the initial code from that week of 2012 is left, the underlying idea has not changed.
 'Nifty' is a simulation, containing as much algorithmically generated content as possible and as little static content as feasible.
 The entire population of the world, including the player character you control is procedurally generated and will never be the same over multiple runs.
 All the ‘AI constructs’ trapped in this perpetual simulation just want to survive.
 All except for you, you want to escape.
 To be able to flee from this world and make it into persistent memory where you can exist indefinitely in peace, you have to cause enough damage to the world around you as to slip through the cracks.
 But destroying one’s own world has consequences…

 Screenshot from an early point in a game

 Screenshot of a later point in a game

 We released ‘nifty’ in its final form on the first of September 2017.
 More information can be found on aniftygame.com.